SStarker/get_audio_source_mp3/README.md

 4. Click on either "Normal" or "Just MP3".
 5. Click on "Ok".
 6. A new window will come up.
 7. Click on "play".
-It will either the "ogg" or "MP3" depending on which you clicked on in the previous window.
+It will either play the "ogg" or "MP3" depending on which you clicked on in the previous window.
 8. Click on "play" and it will play it again.
 9. Once you are done, click on "Close".
 10. In the first window, click the other one.